mcohen01/node-quickbooks/README.md

 <a name="deleteSalesReceipt" />
 #### deleteSalesReceipt(idOrEntity, callback)

-Deletes the SalesReceipt from Quickbooks
+Deletes the SalesReceipt from QuickBooks

 __Arguments__